arc-space/arc-whitepaper/story.md

 #### The Backstory

 Set in a science fiction universe eons into the future, Arc76 is one of the few Arks that remains active.
-An Ark itself is a megastructure built around a black hole that used to be the center of a galaxy.
+An Ark itself is a mega-structure built around a black hole that used to be the center of a galaxy.
 They are designed to act as memory storage for the collective memories of all those who inhabit its virtual realms.

 Parts of the galaxy have been consumed in the construction of the ark but most of it has been shifted into energy by the black hole to power the structure and the individuals within.
 Everyone can feel that the end is closing in; as matter becomes scares time seems to slow down.
 When it finally runs out no new memories can be created, no new actions can be taken, and the Ark will freeze as time just stops.